We often come across certain dream symbols in our dreams and it’s important to try to figure out what they mean.

-Sometimes a dream is very clear in its message- you see yourself talking to a person you wanted to talk to in real life or you see a friend you were concerned about dying or becoming sick.
+Many times dreams are very clear in their message- you see yourself talking to a person you wanted to talk to in real life or you see a friend you were concerned about dying or becoming sick.

 At other times, however, the dream is not so straightforward; it becomes twisted, distorted and unrealistic.
 That’s when the mind uses dream symbolism.
 If a dream doesn’t seem to make any sense, then know that the message of the dream has been encoded in symbols.

 So in order to understand the message that your mind is trying to send you need to get good at understanding your own dream symbols.
 Most of the time, dreams that reflect your current life situation- your concerns, your unresolved issues, and your recent achievements are the ones in which symbolism is used.